simonefranza/nvim-conv/README.md

 ## TODOs

-The following conversions are on the TODO list:

-- miles to meters and viceversa
-- Celsius to Farenheit and viceversa
+If new conversions are wished for, they will be added here.

 ## Add new conversions

-If there is a conversion that you often use and you would like to have it in neovim, open a new issue.
+If there is a conversion that you often use and you would like to have it in neovim, please open a new issue.

 ## License